 In 2004, ACS began enrolling additional private sector hospitals into ACS NSQIP.
 ACS NSQIP® became the first nationally validated, risk-adjusted, outcomes-based program to measure and improve the quality of surgical care across surgical specialties in the private sector.
 ACS NSQIP is available to all private sector hospitals that meet the minimum participation requirements, complete a hospital agreement and pay an annual fee.
 Hospitals can benefit from participating in ACS NSQIP for many reasons; most importantly, the program can contribute to the reduction of surgical mortality and morbidity.
 Today, nine of the top 10 hospitals ranked as America’s Best Hospitals by U.S. News & World Report participate in ACS NSQIP.

 As hospitals gain more experience with ACS NSQIP, the program continues to evolve in response to learnings and changes in the health care sector.
 ACS developed four measures in 2009 in partnership with the Centers for Medicare and Medicaid Services (CMS) with the goal of creating practical outcomes-based measures that would help hospitals achieve significant quality improvements.
 In 2010, ACS NSQIP rolled out new options tailored to a variety of hospital types and quality improvement focuses.
-Today ACS NSQIP offers Essentials, Small & Rural, Procedure Targeted, Pediatric, and Measures options.
-In 2011 and beyond, ACS NSQIP is helping interested hospitals join together in regional and specialty collaboratives.
+ACS NSQIP now offers Essentials, Small & Rural, Procedure Targeted, Pediatric, and Measures options.